diagridio/go-etcd-cron/README.md

 This package implements a distributed and fault tolerant cron scheduler, using etcd as a backend.
 It is designed to be used in a distributed environment (such as Kubernetes), where multiple instances of the same process can run concurrently acting on a shared set of cron jobs.
+Cron can be dynamically scaled up or down, and job execution will be balanced across the instances.

 Jobs are scheduled on a distributed queue, where only one of the instances will trigger the job.
 This ensures that the job is executed only (at least*) once.